 Christopher Wallace, Dplm.
 ETB, CTTM, CAMT, CYT

-Thai Massage Therapy, Ayurvedic Massage Therapy, Yoga Therapy, Integrative Energy Healing
+Therapeutic Thai Yoga Massage, Ayurvedic Massage Therapy, Yoga Therapy, Integrative Energy Healing

 Christopher Wallace works with the healing traditions of Thai Massage, Ayurvedic Massage, Yoga Therapy & Integrative Energy Healing, holding certifications in all modalities and a Diploma of Eastern Therapies and Bodywork from Pacific Rim College.
 The impetus of his healing journey started with his own transformative healing process.
 In accessing the Eastern healing traditions, he found powerful ways to address his own ails; which yielded deeper purpose and meaning in his life.
 He provides clients with the best possible care he is capable of, and ensures a safe environment in which people can come to release their tensions.
 Being truly passionate about aiding in the alleviation of people’s distress, his intentions center on enhancing the client’s quality of life.
 An empathic, attentive, compassionate and sincere person, he brings a depth of presence and warmth to his sessions.